By Ruth-Anne Klassen

 Your credit rating improves if you make payments on time.
 If the loan organization receives your money on time regularly, you will improve your credit rating.
 This may make it easier for you to be approved for other forms of credit, like a credit card or a mortgage.

 If you want to know more about the credit rating, please check out our On Demand Credit workshop.

 There are two ways for the organization to receive payments on time: either you pay the monthly amount on the date it is due, or you allow the organization (Alberta Student Aid or National Student Loans Service Centre) to withdrawal the payments from your bank account each month.
-Either way, the organization is getting your payments on time, and your credit rating improves.
+Either way, the Judi Slot Online is getting your payments on time, and your credit rating improves.